IamHenryOkeke/Calculator/README.md

 # Calculator
-A calculator made with HTML,CSS and JS.
+A calculator made with HTML,CSS and Vanilla Javascript.